openhab/openhabian/docs/openhabian.md

 -   Save, unmount/eject, remove and insert into the RPi and boot it
 -   Continue with the instructions for your hardware

-Mind the comments of a configuration parameter.
-Browse the next documentation section for further explanations.
+Mind the comments for each configuration parameter.
+Browse the next documentation section for more explanations.

 #### Administration user
-Raspi OS images include a Linux user (`pi`) that you can use for openHAB administration. openHABian renames the user to what you specify in the `username` parameter and assigns the `userpw` password first, then it proceeds and makes various settings that are either useful (such as some aliases) or required to run openHAB.
+Raspberry Pi OS images include a Linux user (`pi`) that you can use for openHAB administration. openHABian renames the user to what you specify in the `username` parameter and assigns the `userpw` password first, then it proceeds and makes various settings that are either useful (such as some aliases) or required to run openHAB.
 You can also make use of this if you don't use the image but unattended installation on non-RPi hardware, openHABian will then _create_ that user for you if it does not yet exist.